ItaloYt/LinkedList/README.md

 * your heap needs to be according with the documentation below

+# Are there any examples?
+* yes, there are! the "test/" directory contains two tests with source code in assembly and the AArch64 executable

 # Documentation
 ## Linked List
 | label | x0 | x1 | x2 | return (x0) | description |